 Guidance and career counselling

-Guidance officers are key players in helping all students and their families get the most out of their school years.
+Guidance officers play a vital role in helping all students and their families get the most out of their school years.
 They help with career planning, but can also provide advice about support programs and access to helpful resources.

 - provide guidance and counselling services to students and their families to help guide students' personal and social development